aipmhub/aipm-chat/contributing/Basic/Setup-Development.md

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/274655364-414bc31e-8511-47a3-af17-209b530effc7.png)

-During the development process, if you encounter any issues with environment setup or have any questions about LobeChat development, feel free to ask us at any time.
+During the development process, if you encounter any issues with environment setup or have any questions about AiPMChat development, feel free to ask us at any time.
 We look forward to seeing your contributions!

 [codespaces-link]: https://codespaces.new/lobehub/lobe-chat
 [codespaces-shield]: https://github.com/codespaces/badge.svg